25 Healthy Ways to Fight Inflammation

 CBD, one of the main therapeutic compounds found in the hemp plant, is quickly gaining fame for its anti-inflammatory properties and luckily, you have a ton of products to choose from.
 All you have to do is narrow it down depending on your lifestyle and your health goals.

 Laughing with friends, at a comedy special, or while playing with your pet or kid is a great way to signal to the body that it doesn’t need to be stressed or inflamed.
-Today, try to carve out some time to play and have fun — your body will thank you!
+Today, try to carve out some time to play and have a laugh — your body will thank you.